scripted-adventurer/Custom-Fantasy-Football/README.md

 - nfl_json: Syncs data between the NFL.com API and locally stored JSON files
 - mongodb_backend: One of two backend options for the application.
 Syncs stats data from the JSON files into MongoDB and provides methods to implement all the API requests.
 - postgres_backend: One of two backend options for the application.
-Syncs stats data from the JSON files into a Postgres db and provides methods to implement all the API requests (using Django).
+Syncs stats data from the JSON files into Postgres and provides methods to implement all the API requests (using Django).
 - api: The Flask module that powers the API requests.
 Uses either mongodb_backend or postgres_backend, depending on which is configured.
 - frontend: A React single page application that provides all UI functionality.